Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Summary and discussions

-\item [4)] The ancestry model also can continually learn new classes from a streaming dataset.
-Build a continual learning~\cite{delange2021continual} system on the ancestry model, and then the condensed \textbf{learngene} may perform more powerful performance. \end{itemize}
+\item [4)] As the ancestry model continues~\cite{delange2021continual} to be trained on an increasing number of tasks, the initialization capability of the learngene may progressively enhance. \end{itemize}

 The investigation of the \textit{Learngene} has only just begun and there are many open questions: \begin{itemize} \item [1)] Are there other forms of \textit{Learngene}?
 We have utilized various integral layers of diverse network architectures, \eg BatchNorm and Convolutional layers in CNNs, multi-head self-attention, LayerNorm, and Feed-Forward Network layers in ViT.
-In fact, any compact information pieces condensed from the ancestry model can be used as \textbf{learngene}, \eg certain core neuron connections and etc.
+In fact, any compact information pieces extracted from the ancestry model can be used as the learngene, \eg certain core neuron connections.

-\item [2)] Are there other ways to condense \textbf{learngene}?
-This paper leverages a meta-learning technique to automatically condense \textbf{learngene}.
-Of course, when the form of the \textit{Learngene} is defined, other dedicated methods can be used to condense it.
+\item [2)] Are there other ways to implement learngene condensing?
+This paper leverages a meta-learning technique to automatically extract the learngene.
+Of course, when the form of \textit{Learngene} is defined, other dedicated methods can be used to extract it.

-\item [3)] How does the inherited \textbf{learngene} initialize the descendant model?
-For our preliminary attempt, we have simply stacked \textbf{learngene} layers with a few integral layers.
+\item [3)] How does the inherited learngene initialize the descendant model?
+For our preliminary attempt, we have simply stacked learngene layers onto a few integral layers.
 Other methods may be designed to automatically extend the \textit{Learngene} to different descendant models for various downstream tasks.

 \end{itemize}

 \appendices